RohanShrivastava08/Hashnode-Blogs/cm6ggjh05000309jpce803buq.md

 ### **2\.
 Reasoning and Problem-Solving**

-DeepSeek AI isn’t just about generating text—it’s about solving problems.
+DeepSeek AI isn’t just about generating text it’s about solving problems.
 I gave it a few complex coding challenges, and it not only provided solutions but also explained the logic behind them.

 * **Coding Assistance**: It helped me debug and optimize code in Python and JavaScript.